 We have achieved dramatic curve corrections in stiff and high degree curves not elsewhere obtained.
 This is because we have pioneered advanced corrective techniques tailored to the individual situation.
 We really do not have criteria of exclusion from this treatment like many other centers .Each case must be carefully evaluated individually and we will recommend options.

 Typically surgery that is less invasive will carry less risk for the patient for several reasons.
 This is the case using of Dr. Antonacci’s Anterior Scoliosis Correction.
 The spine can continue to move and bend, so the patient may experience less discomfort and more freedom of movement.
 We achieve this by using a muscle-sparing approach so unlike traditional invasive back surgery, no back muscles are cut, and there is minimal disruption and much faster healing.
 Additionally blood loss is very low using these less invasive techniques.
 Recovery therefore averages about 4 weeks, with return to unrestricted activity at 6 weeks in most cases.

-The purpose of this map is to give a world-view of the influence ASC has had for those with scoliosis.
+This map shows a world-view of the hundreds of cases of ASC by Drs.
+ABC.
 All of the locations are general and do not include any personal information.
 Privacy is our main focus over accuracy.
-Locations may be in a generic spot, this includes public areas such as parks, business districts, or even in the middle of a body of water.
+Locations may be in a generic spot, this includes public areas such as parks, business districts, or waterways.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.